hydrokin/Auto-Crypto-Sender/README.md

 - Make sure to enter the Telegram bot API key and chat ID in the `bot.txt` file.
 Create a Telegram bot to obtain these credentials.

 - Ensure that you provide accurate information such as the RPC URL, chain ID, API key, and chat ID for Auto Crypto Sender to function correctly.

-This way, you can create a usage guide that will enable users to understand how to use Auto Crypto Sender.
-You can add or modify any additional details about the application as needed for user comprehension.